Petrol heads, bikers, hikers, canoeists and mountain-lovers: DON’T tell anyone about this part of Slovenia!

 Consequently if you do not hit the exact address as you pass through a town she keeps trying to send you back there, even if it is off sheer drops or into rock faces.
 Hence the phrase “Oh shut the f*** up, Marilyn” becomes one that is increasingly deployed.
 She has done a first class job getting us around Europe, but sometimes you just want to take the scenic route, and still ask her to get you to the campsite.

 We are now heading for vertical mountains which fill the windscreen.
 You have to lean forward to see the sky.
-The thought occurs: how the hell will we get over that? the answer is in first gear, with the help of fifty hairpin bends and 6547 careful’s from Tash.
+The thought occurs: how the hell will we get over that?
+The answer is in first gear, with the help of fifty hairpin bends and 6547 careful’s from Tash.
 This is the Vrsic Pass.
 The most amazing road I have ever driven.
 I rarely managed second gear on the way up.
 It is an understandably popular route with bikers, but cyclists?!
 Maybe it is some sort of rite of passage, but there were plenty of them.
 The landscape would have provided a near impenetrable natural border between the former Yugoslavia and Austria or Italy but for hundreds of years the path over the Vrsic range was a route for shopping, going to fairs, seeing a doctor or accessing pasture land for the locals.
 The demand for timber necessitated the widening of the path in about 1909, work later carried out by Russian prisoners of war.
 Over ten thousand of them toiled up here, protected by avalanche fences.
 The road is only open an average of seven months each year even today because of this danger.
-Despite this protection over three hundred Russians perished, along with their guards in two devastating avalanches.
+Despite this protection over three hundred of the Russians perished, along with their guards in two devastating avalanches.
 A restored chapel exists to honour their memory and five or so years ago the Slovenian government renamed this section “The Russian Road”.
 The views defy description and Peaches‟ brakes are starting to smell by the time we get down the other side.
 The Lonely Planet guide to Central Europe describes the road as “hair-raising” and “spine-tingling”, something I had purposefully avoided informing Tash of beforehand.
 On the way down we take a break beside an alpine meadow nestled amongst the peaks.

 We are staring up past cattle, which, Tash insists, look dangerous, to Prisank, at 2547 metres the highest in the area.